Chaython/Pure/README.md

 ![LIGHT UI](https://i.imgur.com/QHqZT6Z.png)

 # INSTRUCTIONS
-* Move LIGHT UI folder to steam/skins/
+* Move MINIMAL LIGHT folder to steam/skins/
-* go to LIGHT UI/FONTS/ install overlaytaskbar.ttf, library.ttf, store.ttf
+* go to MINIMAL LIGHT/FONTS/ install overlaytaskbar.ttf, library.ttf, store.ttf
 * On steam go to settings -> interface and choose the newly added skin, Steam will have to restart to apply the skin